 Risk Title: Inherent Score Current (Mitigated) Score Mitigations Capital Scheme costs are higher than estimated Impact: 3 Likelihood: 5 15 - High Impact: 2 Likelihood: 4 8 - Low Experts' advice and qualified professionals are engaged early on Works which may be susceptible to seasonal variations are programmed during less volatile Risk Description Due to: Inaccurate or overly optimist Unexpected events causing control) - additional supply of Economic factors Default event by either party Agreed changes to original seed to seed to be fired to be fired.
-Default fines Reduction in funds available. increased costs (eith chain, resources and resulting in litigation scheme scope , resulting in: inanced transportation costs seasons wherever possible Projects and the economic climate monitored on a regular basis, and contingency built into major schemes to lessen the overall impact Unlikely as legal engaged early to draft contracts with default terms clearly communicated and understood Project boards set up for Major Schemes to try to identify synergies early Capital Programme may be slowed, paused or schemes halted to mitigate financial impact on the authority
+Default fines Reduction in funds avaitable. increased costs (either hain, resources and the resulting in litigation scheme scope panced able to other scheme transportation costs seasons wherever possible Projects and the economic climate monitored on a regular basis, and contingency built into major schemes to lessen the overall impact Unlikely as legal engaged early to draft contracts with default terms clearly communicated and understood Project boards set up for Major Schemes to try to identify synergies early Capital Programme may be slowed, paused or schemes halted to mitigate financial impact on the authority